How do I get and keep a good credit score?

 If you spot suspected errors, dispute them.
 If you have old credit card accounts you are not using, keep an eye on them to make sure that an identity thief is not using them.

-Tip: If you are new to credit, consider getting a product designed to help you establish and build credit.
-Financial institutions have developed an array of products and services, such as secured credit cards and credit builder loans, tailored to helping consumers new to credit to establish and build credit.
+Tip: If you are new to credit, or need to improve your credit, consider getting a product designed to help you establish and build credit.
+Financial institutions have developed an array of products and services, such as secured credit cards and credit builder loans, tailored to helping consumers establish and build credit.